-TL;DR: The Centers for Medicare & Medicaid Services modified NCD 77, its coverage policy for electroencephalographic monitoring during cerebral vascular surgery, effective March 7, 2026.
-This policy does not list specific CPT codes, so your billing team needs to verify codes through your Medicare Administrative Contractor.
+TL;DR: The Centers for Medicare & Medicaid Services modified NCD 77, its coverage policy for EEG monitoring during surgical procedures involving the cerebral vasculature, effective March 7, 2026.
+Here's what billing teams need to know.

 Quick-Reference Table